au-williams/discord-bot/readme.md

   <summary>🧩 plugins/steam_community_announcer.js</summary>
 </details>

 JavaScript files in the `services` folder operate the same as plugins but are dependencies of the bot framework.
-Thus when handling errors, plugins will catch and release while services will throw to avoid an invalid system state.
-You can use these services in your plugin by referencing them.
+Thus when handling errors plugins will catch and release while services will throw to avoid an invalid system state.
+You can use these services in your plugin by referencing them ...

 <details>
   <summary>⚙️ services/config.js</summary>